-Movement Matters: build flexibility, agility, mobility, strength, and stability for your whole life with awareness-based fitness through Nia classes, training materials, and private sessions.
+Movement matters: build flexibility, agility, mobility, strength, and stability for your whole life with a-where-ness based physical and mental fitness through Nia classes, training materials, and private sessions.

 This beautiful video of baby Liv is a marvelous expression of what our human form is so well designed to explore and do for, and with us.